Ariana Savalas: Cabaret

 Savalas began incorporating her own music into live shows, drawing influences from the Weimar Republic era of German Cabaret and the Moulin Rouge.
-Her 2019 live album, "The Ménage a Tour!
-Live from Las Vegas" was a showcase of music, songwriting, dance, comedy, and cabaret.
+Her 2019 live album, The Ménage a Tour!
+Live from Las Vegas is a showcase of music, songwriting, dance, comedy, and cabaret.
 Savalas released a single and music video for her original song "Legendary Lover" in early 2020.